Tuugboat/StatLearn_Homework/FoodProject/Writing/FoodProject_Writeup.md

 The approach here will be twofold: first, we will cluster the data and observe the within-group characteristics for intuition.
-Second, we will perform basic analysis on the principle components of the foods, paying particular attention to foods that make up fairly unique branches of these components.
+Second, we will perform basic analysis on the principal components of the ingredients, paying particular attention to ingredients that make up fairly unique branches of these components.
 Both of these approaches should provide some intuition beyond the matching approach since we infer the ‘not present’ chemicals in our data set and use those to shape both our clusters and our principal components.

 The clustering method will produce single-membership sets of ingredients, where each cluster has significant commonalities with the